Menu

 National Health Service Corps

 The Physical Therapist Workforce and Patient Access Act (H.R.
-4829) was introduced July 24.
+4829).
 This would allow PTs to participate in the National Health Service student loan program.
 This program pays back up to $50,000 in student loans for a 2-year commitment to practice in rural or underserved areas.

 Telehealth

-6/5/23: The Expanded Telehealth Access Act (HR 3875) was reintroduced in the House.
+The Expanded Telehealth Access Act (HR 3875/S.2880).
 This legislation would make PTs, OTs and SLPs permanent authorized providers of telehealth under the Medicare program.
-APTA anticipates that a Senate companion bill will be reintroduced shortly.
 The full list of services CMS currently permits to be provided via telehealth can be found on CMS’ Telehealth webpage.

 Medicare Fee Schedule Reform

-4/4/23: The Strengthening Medicare for Patients and Providers Act (H.R.
-2474) was introduced in the U.S. House of Representatives.
+The Strengthening Medicare for Patients and Providers Act (H.R.
+2474).
 This APTA-supported bipartisan legislation would provide an annual inflationary payment update to the Medicare Fee Schedule based on the Medicare Economic Index (MEI).
 The MEI is a measure of inflation faced by health care providers with respect to their practice costs and general wage levels.
 Since the introduction of the Conversion Factor in 1992, CMS has not had the authority to adjust fees for inflation.
 Congress has stepped in over the past few years to reduce cuts triggered by coding changes and the statutory budget neutrality requirement affecting the PFS.
 Despite these actions, PTs continue to see Medicare payments decrease.
 We need a permanent solution to stabilize the fee schedule and take inflation into account.

 Locum Tenens

-The Prevent Interruptions in Physical Therapy Act (H.R 1617, S. 793) has been reintroduced in the 118th Congress.
+The Prevent Interruptions in Physical Therapy Act (H.R 1617, S. 793).
 This bipartisan legislation allows a Private Practice PT to arrange for another qualified PT to treat the PT's patients during a temporary absence due to illness, vacation, continuing education, pregnancy, and other events, and still receive payment from Medicare.
 A limited version of this bill was included in the 21st Century Cures Act of 2016, and allows PTs in rural, medically underserved, and health professional shortage areas to use locum tenens arrangements during a temporary absence.
 This legislation would extend the same flexibility to private practice PTs and patients in all geographic regions.

 State Advocacy Resources